Parameter estimation from the core-bounce phase of rotating core collapse supernovae in real interferometer noise: Theoretical lower bounds on parameter estimation uncertainties

 where $\ell_{i} (\textbf{x};\boldsymbol{\vartheta})$ is the first order partial derivative of the log-likelihood function with respect to the $i$-th parameter.
-MLE is important for GW parameter estimation problems because it is asymptotically optimal; that is, for large data records, the MLE has the properties of being unbiased, achieving the CRLB, and having a Gaussian PDF.
-In addition, for problems in which observed data are modeled as a signal embedded in noise, as in the case of GWs (see Section III for more details).
-Therefore, the asymptotic properties of MLE depend on both the length of the data record and the SNR.
+MLE is important for GW parameter estimation problems because it is asymptotically optimal; that is, for large data records, the MLE has the properties of being unbiased, and if an estimator achieving the CRLB exist, it is the MLE.
+In addition, for problems in which observed data are modeled as a signal embedded in noise, as in the case of GW, the MLE is equivalent to the matched filtering performed, for example, for CBC GW signals \cite{Vitale_2010}.
+For low SNR, the CRLB might be an under estimation of the error, and using the second order might provide a more accurate lower bound (use the second order of the variance given as inverse expansion series of the SNR).
+Applying tools for higher-order asymptotic expansions \cite{Bickel1990}, we expand the MLE as a series of inverse orders of SNR \cite{Tso_2016}.
+It is possible to use the expansion for the variance, considering the expression

-In the case of low SNR, the CRLB is not as precise, and it is necessary to use an inverse expansion series of the SNR to obtain bias and covariance in higher order terms, as shown in Refs. \cite{Zanolin_2010, Vitale_2010, Vitale2011}.
-The total value of the bias is given by